klunk386/synth8/README.md

 ### Keyboard Piano

-Maps QWERTY keys Z to , to notes C4–C5 using independent voices with filter and envelope.
+Maps QWERTY keys Z to , to notes C4–C5 using independent voices with filters and ADSR.

 Run: